 - Estimates are, on average, that lead in drinking water contributes between 10 and 20 percent of total lead exposure in young children.
 Symptoms such as reduced intelligence, impaired hearing and decreased growth are associated with blood levels as low as 10 micrograms of lead per deciliter of blood.

-- When selecting a particular device or system for lead reduction, be sure the product is certified to NSF/ANSI Standard 53 (filters) or NSF/ANSI Standard 58 (RO systems) by an accredited third-party certifying body.
+- Not all reverse osmosis systems, filters and distillation units will remove lead.
+When selecting a particular device or system for lead reduction, be sure the product is certified for lead removal under NSF/ANSI Standard 53 (filters) NSF/ANSI Standard 58 (RO systems) or NSF/ANSI 62 (distillation) by an accredited third-party certifying body.
 You can search for products certified for reducing lead in drinking water on WQA’s website.

 The Water Quality Association provides water treatment education and opportunities to become certified water treatment professionals.
 Learn more here or reach out at email@example.com.